takiszourntos/pixy2/README.md

 #
-# this is the fork of the original pixy2 repo, on my github account
+# this is the fork of the original pixy2 repo, on my github account --- Takis Zourntos
 #
 Pixy2 README